- Shipping & Orders

-Warehouse slotting considers the item velocities, dimensions (cube size), weights, product groupings, and more to determine the ideal warehouse setup.
+Warehouse slotting is the process of organizing the inventory in a warehouse or distribution center.
 The overall goal is to make both picking and replenishment quicker, easier, and more efficient.

 As a helpful analogy, imagine a workshop or a kitchen.
 You could conceivably pile all your tools or ingredients into random piles around the shop or kitchen.
 But then you’d be spending two-thirds of your time going back and forth searching for what you need.
 A better strategy would be to assign each item a specific place.
 Your most-used items would be right next to your workbench or countertop for ease of access, and everything would be picked up and out of the way.